 Faculty members have the opportunity to offer insight into transfer students' academic progress throughout the first four weeks of each semester by providing Four-Week Progress Reports.
 Midway through each semester, faculty members can also submit midterm progress reports for transfer students who are experiencing academic difficulty in a course.
 Both progress reports are sent electronically to students and their academic advisors for further discussion and feedback.

 Prior to registration for the upcoming semester, transfer students make appointments to meet with their academic advisors.
 Students also utilize the Office of Academic and Advising Services for additional advising and registration assistance.
 After advising, students use their online MyMercer portal to register for courses.

 Campus Life and Community

 Student life is a vital part of the college experience.When co-curricular activities, programs, and organizations are tied closely to a student's academic experience, the impact on the student's learning can be profound.
-The Division of Student Affairs provides a majority of these co-curricular programs, and includes the following departments: Housing and Residence Life, Counseling and Psychological Services, Recreational Sports and Wellness, TRIO programs, Access and Accommodations, Judicial Services, Campus Life, Career Services and Greek Life.
+The Division of Student Affairs provides a majority of these co-curricular programs, and includes the following departments: Housing and Residence Life, Counseling and Psychological Services, Recreational Sports and Wellness, TRIO programs, Access and Accommodations, Judicial Services, Campus Life, the Center for Career and Professional Development, and Greek Life.